MatchAPI/MatchAPI-Schema/README.md

 - Proprietary and venue-specific binary protocols

-- FIX with multiple session layers and encodings
+- FIX with different session layers and encodings

-- Proprietary order-entry and market-data protocols
+- Proprietary, FIX, or SBE market-data protocols

 - REST/JSON and WebSocket interfaces for ancillary or post-trade services